kiskoza/esp8266-webpack/README.md

 ## Deployment

-Plug in the ESP module and
+Plug in the ESP module and:

 ```
 yarn run deploy